jorgensd/rs69/README.md

 # Research Project 1

-This is the repository for
+This is the repository for the paper Research Project 1

 [Read Latest Documentation](https://jorgensd.github.io/rs69/)